OperaVaria/instant-serotonin/docs/README.md

 # Instant Serotonin

-This is the source code for a simple webapp that scrapes the internet for cute animal pictures, and displays one at random upon user request.
+This is the source code for a simple webapp that scrapes the internet for cute/meme animal pictures/gifs, and displays one at random upon user request.
 The app is mainly written in Python, utilising the Flask web framework.
 The frontend part is a standard HTML-CCS-JS website, with a simple custom styling.

 ## Functionality

 The webapp, in its current form, is set up to be hosted at [pythonanywhere.com](https://www.pythonanywhere.com/).
-Scheduled background tasks (./scraping/) collect the top 30 posts in the "hot" category from preset subreddits every night, and then store the information in pickle files (./data/).
+Scheduled background tasks (the scripts in ./scraping/) collect the top 30 "hot" posts from preset subreddits every night, and store the information in pickle files (./data/).
 The raw data is then read when Flask assembles the requested HTML page, and a random post is selected.

+Server-side Flask sessions are utilised so that the user does not get the same post twice on the same day.

-The HTML-CSS side utilises a responsive, Flexbox layout.
+The HTML-CSS side has a responsive, Flexbox layout.
 It is optimized to display correctly on all screen types.

 ## Screenshots